aehrc/redcap_fhir_ontology_provider/README.md

 This is done using the ValueSet/$expand operation

+In version 0.3 of this module the online designer part of this module was changed to no longer talk directly from the web browser to the fhir server, instead a web service is included in the module to allow for the requests to be made via the redcap server.
+This change was needed to protect the authentication settings, it also allows the module to work from behind a proxy server.

 ## Using the module
-The module code needs to be placed in a directory `modules/fhir-ontology-provider_v0.2`
+The module code needs to be placed in a directory `modules/fhir-ontology-provider_v0.3`

 The module should then show up as an external module.

 The following site wide setings are available:
   * `FHIR API URL` -this is the url for the fhir server.
-The default value should work out of the box, but people may want to run their own server to have better control of the available ValueSets.
-The default url is `https://ontoserver.csiro.au/stu3-latest` which being an Australian server has the Australian edition of SNOMED CT as its default.
+Two possible fhir end points are listed, but people may want to run their own server to have better control of the available ValueSets.
+     The two suggested fhir end points are:
+     * `https://r4.ontoserver.csiro.au/fhir` which an Australian server with the Australian edition of SNOMED CT as its default.
+The server also contains LOINC and other code systems.
+     * `https://snowstorm-fhir.snomedtools.org/fhir` is a test server hosted by snomed, it does not include LOINC or non-snomed code systems and valuesets.
+This means when selecting a valueset to use only the `SnomedCT Refset` and `SnomedCT isa implicit valueset` selection options will find a valueset.
   * `Add value tooltip` - The codes returned by lookup are returned in the format `code|display|system` this means the value displayed when an entry is selected is normally longer then the 12 or so characters normally used to display the code.
 This option will add a `title` attribute to the value display to show the value as a tooltip when the mouse is used to hover over the value.
 This will only show up in the data entry and survey forms, not testing in the online designed.
   * `Return 'No Results Found'` - This check box is used to indicate that a special value should be returned if no values are returned by a search.
 The purpose of this is to allow the option to be selected and then have an additional field get activated via branching logic to receive additional data.
      * `No Results Label` - The display value for the special value returned if the `return no results found` option is enabled.
 The Label cannot contain html markup.
      * `No Results Code` - The value for the special value returned if the `return no results found` option is enabled.
 The code cannot contain html markup, a single or double quote.
+  * `Authentication Type` - The authentication to use when communicating with the FHIR server.
+This can be either `none` or `OAuth2 Client Credentials`.
+The client credentials flow uses a client id and secret to obtain an access token.
+     * `OAuth2 token endpoint`  - The token endpoint used to obtain the access token.
+This is required for `Oauth2 Client Credentials` authentication type.
+     * `Client Id` - The client id to use to fetch an access token.
+This is required for `Oauth2 Client Credentials` authentication type.
+     * `Client Secret` - The client secret to use to fetch an access token.
+This is required for `Oauth2 Client Credentials` authentication type.

 ### Online designer